DeanJain/JavaBigdata/GCP.md

     - Custom Mode
     - Default Mode

+#### Hybrid cloud topology:

+Network Links:
+- Cloud VPN: lower-cost option that does not require managing site-to-site connections, but throughput is lower, implemented using IPsec VPNs and supports bandwidths up to 3 Gbps. transmitted over the public Internet
+- Cloud Interconnect: high throughput, low latency, and high availability
+    - direct connect: 10 Gbps or 100 Gbps configurations
+    - Partner Interconnect : configuring 50 Mbps to 10 Gbps
+- Direct peering: works by exchanging Border Gateway Protocol (BGP) routes, which define paths for transmitting data between networks. not recommended...

+Topology:
+- Mirrored topology.
+In this topology, the public cloud and private on-premise environments mirror each other.
+This topology could be used to set up test or disaster recovery environments.
+- Meshed topology.
+With this topology, all systems within all clouds and private networks can communicate with each other.
+- Gated egress topology.
+In this topology, on-premises service APIs are made available to applications running in the cloud without exposing them to the public Internet.
+- Gated ingress topology.
+With this topology, cloud service APIs are made available to applications running on premises without exposing them to the public Internet.
+- Gated egress and ingress topology.
+This topology combines gated egress and gated ingress.
+- Handover topology.
+In this topology, applications running on premises upload data to a shared storage service, such as Cloud Storage, and then a service running in GCP consumes and processes that data.
+This is commonly used with data warehousing and analytic services.

-##### Auto Scaling & Load Balancing
+##### Load Balancing
  - High performance, scalable load balancing, GCP provides Global Load Balancing - Scale your applications on Google Compute Engine from zero to full-throttle.
 Distribute your load balanced compute resources in single or multiple regions, close to your users and to meet your high availability requirements

-##### Cloud Interconnect
-- Google Cloud Interconnect allows Cloud platform customers to connect to Google via enterprise-grade connections with higher availability and/or lower latency than their existing Internet connections.
+Types:
+ - Network TCP/UDP regional
+    - uses forwarding rules to determine how to distribute traffic.
+    - Forwarding rules use the IP address, protocol, and ports to determine which servers, known as a target pool, should receive the traffic.

+ - Internal TCP/UDP regional: only internal load balancer
+ - HTTP(S) : global premium network tier
+    - distribute HTTP and HTTPS traffic globally
+    - use forwarding rules to direct traffic to a target HTTP proxy. then route the traffic to a URL map, which determines which target group to send the request to based on the URL

+ - SSL Proxy : global premium network tier
+ SSL offloading terminates SSL/TLS traffic at the load balancer and distributes traffic across the set of backend servers

+ - TCP Proxy : global premium network tier lets you use a single IP address for all users regardless of where they are on the globe, and it will route traffic to the closest instance. should be used for non-HTTPS and non-SSL traffic.

 ##### Google Cloud CDN
 - leverages Google's globally distributed edge caches to accelerate content delivery for websites and applications served out of Google Compute Engine.